allenai/allennlp-guide/chapters/part1/next-steps.md

 This will use PyTorch's DistributedDataParallel to aggregate losses and synchronize parameter updates across multiple GPUs.
-The speedup you get, however, might not be exactly proportional to the number of GPUs due to due to synchronization and overhead.
+The speedup you get, however, might not be exactly proportional to the number of GPUs due to synchronization and overhead.

 When you are evaluating and making predictions with your model, you can specify the `--cuda-device` option from the command line to make your model run on GPUs.